 - Find a name: We are looking for a new name for quite some time (see “TYPO3-Analytics is looking for a new name - suggestions welcome!”).
 We try to find a new name and apply it to the ecosystem

 - Make it more production ready: We try to make the product more production ready.
 How?
-Add some more error checks, add some checks if the system is production ready, add a proof of concept for a more easier deployment (e.g. on a amazon cloud).
+Add some more error checks, add some checks if the system is production ready, add a proof of concept for a more easier deployment (e.g., on AWS).
 Ideas welcome!

 - Spread the work: We want to communicate more (on barcamps, conferences, blogs) about it.
 We want to try to get more / the first external contributor.

 If you want to see some features in it, contact me!

 We know that this are hard goals.
 We try to reach as much as possible of them.
 If you want to support us, see the next chapter ;)

 We are looking for motivated contributors to this project.
 You do not have to be a programmer.
 We are looking for designers, frontend people, people for communication, people who got new ideas or want to push some further analysis.